-In August 2004, Travis County and the City of Austin, Texas (the "City of Austin") appointed members to serve on the Board of Managers (the "Board") of Central Health, which is comprised of nine members.
+In August 2004, Travis County and the City of Austin, Texas (the "City of Austin") appointed members to serve on the Board of Managers (the "Board") of Central Health, which is composed of nine members.
 The Board consists of four appointees from Travis County, four from the City of Austin, and one selected jointly.

-Central Health is presented as a discrete component unit of Travis County (legally separate from Travis County), as the Travis County Commissioners' Court approves Central Health's tax rate and annual budget.
-Additionally, the Travis County Commissioners' Court appoints four and one jointly appointed members of Central Health's governing board.
-Travis County does not provide any funding to Central Health, hold title to any of Central Health's assets, or have any rights to any surpluses of Central Health.
+Prior to the issuance of Governmental Accounting Standards Board ("GASB") Statement No. 61, which amended GASB Statement No. 14, Central Health was presented as a discrete component unit of Travis County.
+However, under GASB Statement No. 61, Travis County concluded that Central Health should no longer be presented as a component unit of Travis County as Central Health is a legally separate entity from Travis County, and Travis County does not provide any funding to Central Health, hold title to any of Central Health's assets, or have any rights to any surpluses of Central Health.

 The Central Texas Community Health Centers, Inc. (doing business as and herein after referred to as "CommUnityCare"), is presented in this report as a discrete component unit of Central Health.
 CommUnityCare is legally separate from Central Health, but Central Health and CommUnityCare are joint holders of the Federally Qualified Health Center status that allows the clinics now operated by CommUnityCare to receive an enhanced level of Medicaid reimbursement and to participate in the Federal 340B program for reduced-cost prescription medicines.
-However, CommUnityCare's economic resources are almost entirely for the benefit of Central Health's constituents, Central Health has the ability to access a majority of the economic resources of CommUnityCare, and those resources are significant to Central Health.
+In addition, CommUnityCare's economic resources are almost entirely for the benefit of Central Health's constituents, Central Health has the ability to access a majority of the economic resources of CommUnityCare, and those resources are significant to Central Health.
 Accordingly, CommUnityCare is presented in this report as a discrete component unit of Central Health.

 Sendero Health Plans, Inc. ("Sendero") is also presented in this report as a discrete component unit of Central Health.
 Sendero is legally separate from Central Health and is a single-member 501(c)(4) corporation, wholly owned by Central Health.
-The Central Health Board of Managers approves appointments to the Sendero Board, but there is little overlap between the membership of the two boards.
+The Central Health Board approves appointments to the Sendero Board, but there is little overlap between the membership of the two boards.
 There is a financial benefit/burden relationship between Central Health and Sendero in that Central Health has assumed the obligation to provide financial support to Sendero in the form of advances for risk-based capital.
 Further, as the sole owner of Sendero, Central Health can impose its will on Sendero.
 However, Sendero does not provide services entirely or mostly to Central Health alone; rather, as a Medicaid Managed Care Organization, it provides services to an eight-county area under a contract with the Texas Health and Human Services Commission.
 Sendero is expected to pay any debts it incurs with its own resources.